chriha/pro-cli/README.md

 ## Usage
-The most used commands while working with *zro-cli*.
+The most used commands while working with *pro-cli*.
 Remember, every command that is executed inside of a container / service, will be executed in the application root (src/.), no matter from where you run the `project` command on your host.

 ### Initalize a new project
 ```shell